hippie68/ftpdump/README.md

     3) Press the PS button (no other button) to leave the browser.
     4) Run the game.
     5) Run this script.

     To dump more games, repeat steps 1), 4), 5).

     Before running the script, make sure the game is completely installed.
     Should the dumping process be interrupted, please delete partial dumps before trying again.

     Options:
       -a, --app         Dump app data.
       -d, --dlc         Dump DLC data.
+          --appdb       Dump app.db file and quit.
+          --dump PATH   Dump specified FTP file or directory and quit.
+                        Directories must end with a slash: "PATH/".
       -h, --help        Print usage information.
       -k, --keystone    Dump original keystone.
+          --no-decrypt  Do not enable SELF decryption.
       -p, --patch       Dump patch data.
       -s, --sflash      Dump sflash0 file and quit.

-By default, app, patch, and dlc data will be dumped.
+By default, app, patch, and DLC data will be dumped.
 If no output directory is specified, the current directory will be used.
 The dumps will take place in the following subdirectories:

     CUSAXXXXX-app